Shoukox/DiscordMusicBot/README.md

 # Setup

-This bot allows you to play some music from youtube in your discord servers.
+This bot allows you to play some music from youtube (and [other services](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md) lol) in your discord servers.

 To use this bot you should firstly create 2 following files: